KENYA BROWN - Tuesday, July 17, 2012

-The former Akron University player, who helped the Zips win their first ever national championship in 2010, was selected 33rd overall by the San Jose Earthquakes at the 2011 MLS SuperDraft, making his debut in a match against Real Salt Lake on March 19 last year.
-However, only played in a handful of matches, making no appearances this season.
+The former Akron University player, who helped the Zips win their first ever national championship in 2010, was selected 33rd overall by the San Jose Earthquakes at the 2011 MLS SuperDraft, making his debut in a game against Real Salt Lake on March 19 last year.
+However, he only played in a handful of games and made no appearances this season.

 However, this season Ampaipitakwong will be coming into a side that currently sits eight points behind leaders Muang Thong United after 16 games played so far.